Content on this page was generated by AI and has not been manually reviewed.

 14 How important is edge performance for SSE?

 Very important.
 The closer the edge PoPs are to your users, the lower the latency and the better the overall experience for cloud apps and SaaS.
-Intune per app vpn

 15 What role does identity governance play in SSE?

 Identity governance is central.
 Strong identity management and device posture checks are what enable true zero-trust access and consistent policy enforcement across apps and services.
+Microsoft edge security settings guide for privacy, safety, and VPN integration: best practices, tips, and configurations 2026

 Closing note